Victor239/android-media-merger/README.md

 # android-media-merger

-Hack utitily moves /sdcard/DCIM/* and /sdcard/Pictures/Screenshots to /sdcard/private/mobile
+Utitily moves /sdcard/DCIM/* and /sdcard/Pictures/Screenshots to user specified folder /sdcard/Media

-/sdcard/private then synced with https://github.com/syncthing/syncthing-android
+Can be synced /sdcard/Media with https://github.com/syncthing/syncthing-android

-Helps keep pictures in one folder.
+Keeps pictures in one folder using nice name format [2015-01-01 13.11.59.png].

 [Camera.java](/app/src/main/java/com/github/axet/mover/Camera.java)

+Android friendly.
+Application waits for event from ContentObserver, then scan for new files.

 # Screenshots